Lennard Maloney: Borussia Dortmund

+Heidenheim

-On April 27, 2022, German media reported that he will join 1.
-FC Heidenheim on a free transfer from July 1.
+On April 27, 2022, German media reported that he would join Heidenheim on a free transfer from July 1.
 Maloney signed a three-year contract with the German second-division club.

+Mainz

+On January 21, 2025, Maloney signed a three-and-a-half-year contract with Mainz 05.

 International career

+Youth

 Maloney was capped by Germany youth national teams at under-18 and under-19 level in friendly matches.
 On July 7, 2018, Maloney accepted a call-up to the United States under-20 side and stated his desire to play for the United States.
 He earned his first two United States under-20 caps in friendlies against North Carolina FC and Tobacco Road FC.

+Senior

+In October 2023, Maloney received his first call-up to the United States senior team ahead of two friendlies against Germany and Ghana.
+Notably, he is the first ever Heidenheim player to be called up to a senior national team.

+Style of play

+Maloney is a hard-tackling defensive midfielder who can also be deployed at center-back.

 Personal life

 Maloney was born in Germany to an American father and German mother.